exaloop/codon/docs/sphinx/tutorial/primer.rst

 Literals
 --------

-Seq is a strongly typed language like C++, Java, or C#.
+Codon is a strongly typed language like C++, Java, or C#.
 That means each expression must have a type that can be inferred at the compile-time.

 .. code:: seq